Amazon RDS Blue/Green Deployments

 Scalability and Elasticity

-• DynamoDB is both highly-scalable and elastic.
+• DynamoDB is both highly-scalable and elastic with virtually unlimited storage and throughput capacity.

 Interfaces